StarRocks/starrocks/docs/en/administration/privilege_overview.md

 The following figure shows an example of privilege inheritance.

-> Note: The maximum number of inheritance levels for a role is 16.
+> Note: The maximum number of inheritance levels for a role is 16 by default.
 The inheritance relationship cannot be bidirectional.

 ![role inheritance](../assets/privilege-role_inheri.png)